idaholab/Code_Generator/README.md

 Then simply issue:

- $ ./ns-3-codegenerator <filename>.xml <output_filename>
+ $ ./ns-3-codegenerator *filename.xml* *output_filename*

-The <filename>.xml contains a high level description of a network topology.
+The *filename.xml* contains a high level description of a network topology.
 The provided output filename contains the ns-3 C++ statements that can be executed in ns-3 environment.

-To generate the API documentation (you need doxygen tool):
+To generate the XML class documentation (you need doxygen tool):

-$ doxygen Doxyfile
+$ make docs

-The HTML generated documentation is located in doc/html/ directory of sources.
+The HTML generated documentation is located in the same directory.

 License
 ------------------